box/developer.box.com/content/guides/docgen/generate-document.md

   - docgen/docgen-getting-started
   - docgen/mark-template
 related_endpoints:
-  - post_docgen_batches
+  - post_docgen_batches_v2025.0
-  - post_docgen_templates
+  - post_docgen_templates_v2025.0
 ---

 # Generate documents

 The `POST /2.0/docgen_batches` endpoint allows you to generate a document using Box Doc Gen template as input.

 ## Prerequisites

 Before you start using Box Doc Gen API, follow the steps listed in the [get started with Box Doc Gen][docgen-prerequisites] guide to create a custom app and a Box Doc Gen template.

 ## Send a request

 To generate a document or a set of documents, use the `POST /2.0/docgen_batches` endpoint.